JL72005/MIT_RAICA_WhatIsAI_DataViz/README.md

   * second one coming soon!
 ## Files
 ### data_viz2_v1.R
-This is the second R-Shiny File for the data set that contains 151 responses from students.
+This is the second R-Shiny File for the data set that contains 152 responses from students.
 The dashboard composed of two graphs:
-  * a rectangular distribution that showcases the counts and percentages of each tag
+  * a bar graph that showcases the total counts of conceptual categories tagged across all responses.
-  * all 150 responses plotted as circles on a 5 x 10 grid that can be filtered for by tag and by tag count.
-The bigger the circle is, the more tags the observations had.
-Hover over the circles to see the tags and the response.
+  * all 150 responses plotted as tile on a 15 x 10 grid that can be filtered for by tag and by tag count.
+Each tile represents one response given and the color of the tile represents the conceptual category that appears first in the response.
+The numbers represent how many conceptual categories were coded for that single response.
+Hover over the tiles to see the tags and the response.

 ### v7final.R
 This is the other data visualization that plots seven student responses to the question over five administrations.
 The dashboard is composed of two parts: